alexbosy/spring-webflux-data-jdbc-demo/README.md

    public application and will be accessible only for admins and managers in our administration application.
 2. **Registration country**.
 It must be resolved via some public external GeoIP HTTP service, e.g. http://reallyfreegeoip.org.
-   When implementing this external service call, you must think about the app end users and reduce the response time of the parent REST endpoint (system responsiveness), so the resolution can be done in async way.
+   When implementing this external service call, you must think about application end users and reduce the response time of the parent REST endpoint (system responsiveness), so the resolution can be done in async way.
 You also should think about the overall system stability and how to protect it from external service performance degradation and failures (system resiliency).
 This field also must not be exposed to the end public users.